A short history of the future of talent management

 Not only applicable to sports, but valuable for HR too.
 In both fields of expertise, the urgent need to rethink human intelligence is evident.
 Fuelled by their inspiring vision to improve matching cognitive demand & supply, their company BrainsFirst is ready to disrupt talent identification at large.

-After 6 years of scientific research, BrainsFirst has proven that brain functions distinguish the best from the rest.
+After years of neuroscientific research, BrainsFirst has proven that brain functions distinguish the best from the rest.
 The Amsterdam-based company developed their NeurOlympics talent assessment games and is now able to make the complex simple.
 By launching reliable, science-based Talent identification tools for Business & Sports, the company is changing the expert hiring game.

 Today clients like AZ Alkmaar, PSV Eindhoven, and clubs in Premier League, Bundesliga and Primera Division rely on BrainsFirst in their constant aim to improve talent recognition.
 At the same time companies such as McKinsey, ABN Amro, Deloitte and Air Traffic Control Schiphol benefit the same way.
 This is what happens when elite sports, cutting-edge neuroscience & machine learning (AI) are combined by professionals.